 Please note that in order to use this service, you must have already registered as a “supplier”.
 Registration can be completed using Supplier registration | Delta (delta-esourcing.com).
 Tenderers are urged to undertake this as soon as possible to avoid problems later.

-Should any Tenderer experience issues with registering or using the Delta eSourcing service, please contact the Helpdesk directly on +44(0)800 923 9236 or email helpdesk@delta-esourcing.com .
+Should any Tenderer experience issues with registering or using the Delta eSourcing service, please contact the Delta eSourcing Helpdesk directly on +44(0)800 923 9236 or email helpdesk@delta-esourcing.com .

 Failure to meet the deadline for return will result in your tender being disqualified from this tender process unless a technical fault outside of the Tenderer’s control can be evidenced.